 Leave No Trace While Dispersed Camping

 Leave No Trace principles are a set of guidelines to help outdoor recreationists keep our wilderness wild.
 These principles limit human impact on the landscape, wildlife, and resources we love.
 Following LNT principles is vital to keeping the magic of dispersed camping alive.
-It is much more fun to show up to a remote site and feel truly disconnected and away from it all than it is to arrive and find someone’s leftover Clif bar wrapper and trampled wildflowers.
+It is much more fun to show up to a remote site and feel truly disconnected than it is to arrive and find someone’s leftover Clif bar wrapper and trampled wildflowers.

 Learn and abide by all seven of the Leave No Trace principles, but when dispersed camping, these three are particularly important.